Overview of electronic signature law and its legality in India

 - An electronic signature that uses a combination of an Aadhaar identity number and an electronic Know Your Customer (eKYC) method.
 An Aadhaar identity number is a 12-digit that is given to citizens by the government of India.
 EKYC services could include things like a PIN.

-- A digital signature that is generated using an asymmetric crypto-system and hash function.
+- A digital signature is generated using an asymmetric crypto-system and hash function.
 This means that the signer obtains a digital certificate to verify the signature.

 According to the IT Act, five factors must be met in order for the eSignature to be considered valid: